bot13956/Tutorial_DFT_1D_Nanomaterials_QuantumEspresso/README.md

 batch_script.sl: batch script for batch scheduling and allocating of computer resources.

+OutputLog.out: contains all outputs from scf.in, nscf.in, bands.in, and bands_plot.in calculations.

-output.in: shows the GNR unit cell and useful outputs such as band structure plot and energy band gap.
+output.pdf: shows the GNR unit cell and useful outputs such as band structure plot and energy band gap.